-- A completed application form
+- A completed application

-If the applicant's first language is not English, the applicant will be required to submit the results of either the Michigan English Language Assessment Battery Test (MELAB), the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or take St. Catherine University's English Language Test.
+- If the applicant's first language is not English, the applicant will be required to submit the results of either the Michigan English Language Assessment Battery Test (MELAB), the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or take St. Catherine University's English Proficiency Test.

 Upon acceptance to the University, students should send the signed enrollment form and a $200 tuition deposit to the Office of Admission.

-On rare occasion, certain high school students who show exceptional promise may be granted admission to the University at the end of the junior year.
+On rare occasions, certain high school students who show exceptional promise may be granted admission to the University at the end of the junior year.
 Students wishing to pursue early admission must follow the application procedures outlined above and must receive the recommendation of their high school principal or guidance counselor.

 The University accepts higher education credits students complete during high school.
 See the Credit for Prior and Alternative Learning Website for details.